quantumlib/Cirq/docs/dev/development.md

 ## Recommended git setup

-The following command will setup large refactoring revisions to be ignored, when using git blame.
+The following command will set up large refactoring revisions to be ignored, when using git blame.

 ```
 git config blame.ignoreRevsFile .git-blame-ignore-revs